evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 # Setting Up Ubuntu-Rpi Properly
-Troubleshooting info to set up Ubuntu 22.04.4 LTS (Jammy Jellyfish) on Rasbperry Pi for ROS2 (Humble) and ensure it works with PX4 stack via Telem2 Port on Pixhawk 6X Board.

 # 2024 Version
+Setup instructions and troubleshooting info to set up Ubuntu 22.04.4 LTS (Jammy Jellyfish) on Rasbperry Pi for ROS2 (Humble) and ensure it works with PX4 stack via Telem2 Port on Pixhawk 6X Board.

 ## Preliminary Setup
 0. Set up the pixhawk board for communication with these [instructions](https://docs.px4.io/v1.14/en/companion_computer/pixhawk_rpi.html#ros-2-and-uxrce-dds) (I will make a separate instruciton file to set up the pixhawk board properly for the Holybro X500 V2 using proper QGroundCOntrol Version, flight settings, and Radio Setup)
 1. If using Rpi, install Ubuntu on it using these [instructions](https://docs.px4.io/v1.14/en/companion_computer/pixhawk_rpi.html#ubuntu-setup-on-rpi).